 Why On-Time Delivery Metrics Matter

 Your on-time delivery metrics matter because they’re key to building customer retention.
 When you deliver on time, your customers are happy, and they come back to buy more.
 When you don’t, they don’t.

 But these key metrics are also relevant because they reveal inefficiencies or bottlenecks in your fulfillment or delivery processes.
 If you notice your on-time delivery performance starting to slip, it’s usually a symptom of other problems in your business that you need to address.

 Common causes of poor on-time delivery include:

 - Inventory Management Issues: If you don’t have good visibility of your inventory, you risk customers placing orders for products you don’t actually have in stock.
 Then, you have to order more from your supplier before you can deliver to your customer, which makes your customers more likely to cancel their orders.

 - Order Fulfillment Issues: Once a shopper places an order, you start the fulfillment process, which means picking the items in the order, packaging them together, and labeling the package for delivery.
 If you have poor product organization or inefficient packaging and labeling processes, the order won’t get out the door when it needs to in order to meet the expected delivery date.

-- Delivery Problems: If packages are ready and out the door on time, but you’re still missing due dates, then you’ve got delivery problems.
+- Delivery Problems: If packages are ready and out the door by the right ship date, but you’re still missing due dates, then you’ve got delivery problems.
 This could be because your drivers’ workloads aren’t efficiently balanced, meaning some have too many deliveries, and others don’t have enough; transit times are longer than expected; or delivery routes are poorly planned.